When we look back on the 1950s, it’s hard to believe how much things have changed.

 And, of course, we’d all stand for the national anthem at the end.

 Have these cherished memories taken you back to your childhood?
-Visit our nostalgia blog for more of the same.
+Visit our life after 50 blog for more stories.